Alfresco/docs-alfresco/transform-service/1.2/install/index.md

     transform.misc.url=http://transform-core-aio:8090/
     ```

-    This overrides the default properties provided by Alfresco Content Services.
+    This overrides the default properties provided by Content Services.

-    > **Note:** Any changes to `alfresco-global.properties` require you to restart Alfresco Content Services to apply the updates.
-See the Alfresco Content Services documentation [Using alfresco-global.properties]({% link content-services/latest/config/index.md%}#using-alfresco-globalproperties) for more information.
+    > **Note:** Any changes to `alfresco-global.properties` require you to restart Content Services to apply the updates.
+See the Content Services documentation [Using alfresco-global.properties]({% link content-services/latest/config/index.md%}#using-alfresco-globalproperties) for more information.

 8. Check that the [configuration]({% link transform-service/1.2/config/index.md %}) is set up correctly for your environment.

-9. Restart Alfresco Content Services.
+9. Restart Content Services.

 10. Ensure that the environment is up and running:

-    1.Check the logs for Alfresco Content Services startup.
+    1.Check the logs for Content Services startup.

     2.Monitor ActiveMQ by accessing the Web Console, e.g. `http://localhost:8161/admin/`.